 - Bay leaves

 - Liquid smoke - Optional, but if you have it, you're going to love it!
 It really adds such a depth of flavor to the chili.

 - Top with: Sour cream, shredded cheese, cilantro, green onions, raw onions, pickled jalapeños, and more!

 Start by prepping your ingredients.
-Dice your onions, jalapeños and bell peppers.
-Mince your garlic.
+Dice your onions, jalapeños, and bell peppers.
+Mince the garlic.

-In a Dutch oven, add your butter or cooking oil, then add in your bell pepper, onion, and jalapeños.
-Add pinch of salt to draw out the liquid from the vegetables.
+In a Dutch oven, add your butter or cooking oil, then add the bell pepper, onion, and jalapeños.
+Add a pinch of salt to draw out the liquid from the vegetables.
 Cook until soft, for about 5 minutes.

 Add in your dried seasoning blend and minced garlic, and cook until garlic is fragrant, about 30 seconds.
 Be careful not to burn the garlic.

 Add the ground beef to the pot and break up using a wooden spoon.
 Salt generously.
 Cook the meat until browned, about 5-7 minutes.

 Add beef broth, liquid smoke, diced tomatoes, and bay leaves.
 We'll simmer the chili for at least 30 minutes.
 The longer you simmer this, the more tender and tasty it will become!